-The organisation is currently (2022 onwards) developing its own Therapeutic Model, which will be embedded in practice at policy level and throughout the organisation's extensive training programme.
+As of 2022, the organisation has developed its own Therapeutic Model, which is being embedded in practice at policy level and throughout the organisation's extensive training programme.
 Currently, Parallel Parents is able to provide therapeutic services to young people where this is required, at an additional cost, although Supervising Social Workers and Managers can consult with the qualified Therapy team as part of their day to day work.

-The organisation is Trauma Informed, and training in Trauma Informed Practice has been provided to all staff and foster carers.
-All Parallel Parents staff members completed 'Post Traumatic Growth: Care After Covid' in March 2022.
+The organisation is working towards being fully Trauma Informed, and training in Trauma Informed Practice has been provided to all staff and foster carers.